TobKed/blog/content/posts/2022_08_30_august_links.md

 ## Some thoughts

 I setup deployment of [Saleor](https://saleor.io/) on Google Kubernetes Engine with [Terraform](https://www.terraform.io/).
-Additionally I learnt and used [Terragrunt](https://terragrunt.gruntwork.io/) (wrapper for terraform).
+Additionally, I learnt and used [Terragrunt](https://terragrunt.gruntwork.io/) (wrapper for terraform).
 Saleor is an open-source e-commerce platform.
 It consists of three services: Core, Dashboard and Storefront.
 The Core is written in Python (Django) and exposes GraphQL API which is consumed by Dashboard and Storefront (both written in React).